plaethos09/Devops_Answers/aws_security.md

 By leveraging permission sets, you can define Access Control strategies reusably and manage access across AWS accounts from a central location.

-•  How do you configure AWS Single Sign-On (SSO) to provide seamless access to AWS Management Console for users?
+**How do you configure AWS Single Sign-On (SSO) to provide seamless access to AWS Management Console for users?**

-•  Explain the concept of AWS Security Hub custom actions and how they can be used for security automation.
+• ** Explain the concept of AWS Security Hub custom actions and how they can be used for security automation.
 •  What is the AWS License Manager, and how does it help track and enforce software licenses in AWS?
 •  How do you enable AWS CloudTrail to deliver logs to a third-party logging solution outside of AWS?
 •  What is AWS Elemental MediaPackage, and how does it help secure video content delivery?